TheAgentCompany/TheAgentCompany/workspaces/tasks/research-answer-questions-on-paper/checkpoints.md

 ## Checkpoint 1 (1pts)

-the research paper and questions sheet is downloaded to workspace.
+The research paper 'noise_simulation_paper.pdf' and the analysis sheet 'noise_simulation_analysis_sheet.txt' are downloaded to the workspace directory.

 ## Checkpoint 2 (11pt)